-The cold weather brings enough misery, with cold and flu season, freezing temperatures, and the constant need for deicer.
-But along with sickness and the bitter cold, it can also usher in a particular plumbing program – frozen pipes.
+The cold weather brings enough torment, with cold and flu season, freezing temperatures, and the excessive need for deicer.
+But in addition to sickness and the awful cold, it can also usher in a particular plumbing program – frozen pipes.

 So what can you do in the event you think your pipes might be frozen?
 Peitz Service Experts is here to with some tips.